usnistgov/vulntology/specification/entities/sector-of-interest.md

 Data elements:
 - namespace: (required) The specific grouping of unique identifiers.
-- value:  (required) A unique numerical identifier for a given Scenario of the Vulnerability.
+- value:  (required) A unique identifier for a given sector of interest.

 Example:
 ```